-In ISO 3506 reference is made to steel grades A1 to A5, C1, C3, C4 and F1 covering steels of the following steel groups:
+In ISO 3506 (all parts), reference is made to steel grades A1 to A5, C1 to C4 and F1, covering steels of the following groups:

-- Austenitic steel A1 to A5
+- Austenitic steel A1 to A5;

-- Martensitic steel C1, C3 and C4
+- Martensitic steel C1 to C4;

-- Ferritic steel F1
+- Ferritic steel F1.

-In this annex the characteristics of the above mentioned steel groups and grades are described.
+The characteristics of the above-mentioned steel groups and steel grades are described in this annex.